Iran University of Medical Sciences • Journals

 Good practice in handling reviews

-Editors are not “vote counters”.
-You should use reviewer comments as expert input, but the final responsibility for the decision rests with the editor acting in line with journal policy.
+Editors are not vote counters.
+Reviewer comments are expert input, but the final responsibility for the decision rests with the editor acting in line with journal policy.

 - Address clear mistakes or inappropriate language in reviewer reports before forwarding to authors.